 If you’re an American using paper towels as napkins at every meal, you could be spending upwards of $450 per year on something you use once then toss.
 Let me say that again: you could be blowing serious cash on literal trash.
 Why?!
 Instead, ditch the waste caused by disposable towels and napkins for a set of gorgeous, handmade napkins.
 Not only will it save you money, but they’re better for the environment, a great way to use up fabric scraps, and they add a completely customized and unique touch to your dining room table.
 Plus, sewing your own cloth napkins is a fast and easy project perfect for beginners!
 That’s why I’m sharing one of my favorite sustainable swaps: this easy reusable cloth napkin DIY tutorial.
 Keep reading to find out how to sew your own today!

-Cloth napkins are a simple way to add a little personality to your dining table and support a zero-waste lifestyle since you’ll no longer need to use disposable ones, paper towels, or wipes to keep clean during dinner.
-The best part about this project is that you can use almost any scrap of fabric (think old bedsheets or towels) and they’re a great beginner project if you’re new to sewing.
-Not to mention how easily you could customize these napkins through your fabric choices or by adding embroidery or fabric paint with a cute stamp.
-The possibilities are truly endless, people!
+Cloth napkins are a simple way to add a little personality to your dining table and support a zero-waste lifestyle since you’ll no longer need to use disposables (including paper towels or wipes) to keep clean during dinner.
+The best part about this project is that you can use almost any scrap of fabric and they’re a great beginner project if you’re new to sewing.
+You can even customize them with thoughtful touches like embroidery, and cleanup is a breeze.
+Simply throw them in the wash with your kitchen towels and you’re good to go!

 I made mine using some scrap linen from an old sewing project.
-If you don’t have scraps available, I recommend using 100% cotton from the fabric store due to it’s durability and how easy it is to sew with.
+If you don’t have scraps available, I recommend using 100% cotton from the fabric store due to its durability and how easy it is to sew with.
 Plus, you can find it in almost any color or pattern to suit your personal style and hide stains.
-Other great materials would be linen, flower sack, or muslin.
+Other great materials would be linen, flour sack, or unbleached cotton muslin.